joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-09-13-tour-de-riddler.md

 ## Solution

 With a lot of time on the bike, our troubled rider has a think.
-Their inner voice, which is decent at mental arithmetic says
+Their inner voice, which is decent at mental arithmetic, says

 - "if I start first I stay in first,
 - if I start second I stay in second if the person in first is not on the team ($p=1/3$),